CenturyLinkCloud/PublicKB/Support/how-do-i-report-a-support-issue.md

 **I have an email thread with my sales team on this issue.
 Why is this not being worked?**

-The CenturyLink Cloud Customer Care team does not use email to provide support.
+The Lumen Cloud Customer Care team does not use email to provide support.
 All issues are tracked in the ZenDesk ticketing system.

 **I just reopened a ticket - now what?**